 - Run up - a set distance (e.g. 10m) is allowed for a run up approach to the throwing line.

-- scoring: The distance from the starting line to where the ball first lands is recorded.
+scoring: The distance from the starting line to where the ball first lands is recorded.
 The best result of three throws is recorded.

 target population: throwing athletics events, and other sports in which upper body power is important.

 advantages: this test is simple to perform for an individual, with the equipment easily acquired.

 disadvantages: three assistants are needed to conduct this test smoothly: one to ensure the trow is performed correctly and behind the lone, one to mark and record where the ball lands, another to collect and return the balls.
-If testing a large group of subjects, it can be time consuming to put all of them through this test.
+If testing a large group of participants, it can be time consuming to put all of them through this test.

 - The softball throw test was one of the standardized test events as part of the Presidential Physical Fitness Award.

 - See the similar cricket ball or baseball throw test

 - Kneeling basketball throw test — one handed throw for distance from the kneeling position.

 - Power fitness tests involving throwing of balls